yan-brrd/yan-brrd_github.io/02-incident-response/02-incident-response-README.md

 # CASE-002 · Incident Triage, Ticketing & Reporting

-`Status: Documented` · `Category: Incident Response` · `Tools: [Ticketing platform], Incident Report Writing`
+`Status: Documented` · `Category: Incident Response` · `Tools: Incident Report Writing`

 ## Overview

-This case covers the part of SOC work that happens *after* detection: deciding what matters, tracking it through to resolution, and writing it up clearly enough that another analyst could pick up the [...]
+This case covers the part of SOC work that happens after detection: deciding what matters, tracking it through to resolution, and writing it up clearly enough that another analyst could pick up the investigation later or reference it for pattern matching.

 ## Workflow